 Rubber tappers have their dinners early as their unearthly hour work schedule demands an early retirement soon after the evening meal.

 My thoughtful Unc provided me with two large bottles of Guinness Stout and a box of cream biscuits as gifts for her family.
 Her father was at the door to invite me in.
 They spoke Cantonese and Hakka, and the Law of Probability would have it that I spoke Chiuchow (Teochew) and Hokkien, so I was not unlike a recently landed illegal immigrant asking Chinese rubber tappers for directions to Kuala Lumpur.

-But the dialects did have a few common words so I wasn’t entirely lost though not far from there.
+But the four dialects did have a few common words so I wasn't entirely lost though not far from there.
 I resisted the temptation to show off my versatility with Cantonese and Hakka swear words.

-As I entered her house, I saw her standing by the kitchen door, recognising her immediately by her mysterious eyes.
+As I entered her house, I saw her standing by the kitchen door, recognizing her immediately by her mysterious eyes.
 The fact that she was the only one there besides her parents helped too.

 She was smiling at me like Mona Lisa, this time with both her sweet lips and her beautiful eyes.
 I kid you not, but to a 15 year old kid she was absolutely gorgeous.
 Her porcelain complexion ( no doubt protected from the harsh elements by the wrapped up) stood in contrast to her rosy cheeks.
 She was the typical outdoor healthy big-bone tall Hakka woman.
 I eventually found out she was only 17, aiyah, just an insignificant 2 years’ difference from yours hopefully.